fmbot-discord/docs/docs/commands/plays.md

 !!! info ""
     For supporters this command expands to your full listening history.
+Supporters can also filter to specific artists.
 [Get .fmbot supporter here.](/supporter)

 ---